-Answer: At its most basic definition, kingdom theology would be the part of theology that studies the Kingdom of God in all its many different aspects, manifestations and elements.
+Answer: At its most basic definition, kingdom theology is simply the area of theology that studies the Kingdom of God.
 In that sense kingdom theology is a legitimate and beneficial part of theology as a whole.
-But there are also theological “movements” or beliefs that are sometimes labeled as “kingdom theology,” so one must be careful to understand how the term is being used.
+But there are also whole theological movements labeled as “kingdom theology,” so one must be careful to understand how the term is being used.

-One type of kingdom theology that would be considered within the realm of biblical or orthodox Christian doctrine is what is sometimes referred to as the “already but not yet” view of the kingdom of God which simply means that the “end times” began with the ascension of Christ into heaven.
-It is also called “inaugurated eschatology” because the life, death and resurrection of Christ are seen as inaugurating, or ushering in, the beginning of the last days.
+One type of kingdom theology is what is sometimes referred to as the “already but not yet” view of the Kingdom of God.
+This view, popular among Charismatics, teaches that the “end times” began with the ascension of Christ into heaven.
+It is also called “inaugurated eschatology” because the life, death, and resurrection of Christ are seen as inaugurating, or ushering in, the beginning of the last days.
 Those who hold this view believe that the Kingdom of God is already here but has not yet been fully consummated.

-Taking the biblical concept of kingdom theology to unbiblical extremes, some of these leaders began to make claims that the miracles that modern day “prophets and apostles” were performing were greater than anything done by the original apostles.
-This erroneous teaching has spawned a whole movement of unbiblical and sometimes heretical teachings.
-The teaching also became popular among “Word of Faith” teachers and spawned related but heretical views such as the Kingdom Now Theology and Dominion Theology.
+Taking the biblical concept of kingdom theology to unbiblical extremes, some claim that the miracles performed by modern-day “prophets and apostles” are greater than anything done by the original apostles.
+This erroneous teaching has spawned a whole movement of unbiblical and sometimes heretical teachings such as Kingdom Now Theology and Dominion Theology.
+The teaching is also popular among “Word of Faith” teachers.

-The basic premise of the kingdom theology movement is that the Kingdom of God is in effect now, and certainly that is a true statement.
-God is reigning and His Kingdom is in place as it always has been.
-God is the sovereign ruler over all things and we know from Scripture that Jesus Christ is “at the right hand of God” (Acts 7:56) and that He is “both Lord and Christ” (Acts 2:36).
-Where some of the proponents of the more extreme kingdom theology movements begin to go wrong is that they believe and teach that all the Old and New Testament promises and descriptions of the Kingdom of God directly apply to Christians today.
-Therefore they teach that salvation also brings with it total and complete healing of all diseases and problems.
-Then when that worldview does not match with reality they make the healing dependent on man’s faith and not God’s power or reign.
+The basic premise of kingdom theology—that the Kingdom of God is in effect now—is true.
+God is the sovereign ruler over all things, and we know from Scripture that Jesus Christ is “at the right hand of God” (Acts 7:56).
+Jesus is “both Lord and Christ” (Acts 2:36).
+Where some proponents of kingdom theology go wrong is in their belief that all the Old and New Testament promises of the Kingdom of God directly apply to Christians today.

-Starting with the false teaching that God “lost control” of the earth when Adam and Eve sinned, extreme adherents to kingdom theology believe that God has been looking for a “covenant people” who will take control of the earth back from Satan.
-Through the power of their faith and by following “last days apostles and prophets,” the church will win back dominion over the kingdoms of this world.
-These kingdoms extend to all areas of life including sickness, disease and financial problems.
-They also include such things as education, government, science, etc. Those who embrace this teaching are looking forward to the time when they, as God’s covenant people, take dominion over every aspect of the world ruling and reigning for God.
-They believe this will be achieved as believers use supernatural gifts given by the Holy Spirit.
-This particular type of kingdom theology has given rise to many well-known false prophets who have made all kinds of wild claims and prophecies only to be proven wrong time and time again.
+Starting with the false teaching that God “lost control” of the earth when Adam and Eve sinned, exponents of extreme kingdom theology believe that God has been looking for a “covenant people” who will take back control of the earth from Satan.
+Through the power of their faith and by following “last-days apostles and prophets,” the church will regain dominion over the kingdoms of this world—including the “kingdoms” of sickness, disease, and financial problems.
+Those who embrace this teaching are looking forward to, as God’s covenant people, taking control of the government, education, science, and every other aspect of the world.
+They believe this will be achieved as believers use the miraculous gifts of the Spirit before the return of Christ.

-Again it is important to recognize that kingdom theology, when correctly understood, is certainly within the realm of evangelical Christianity and those who teach it and embrace it can have sound biblical reasons for doing so.
-The danger, like many doctrines or theological movements, comes from those who distort the doctrine or take the theological construct to unbiblical places.
-Proponents and teachers of kingdom theology can run the gamut from being good sound biblical teachers to those who are misguided but not totally unbiblical, all the way to outright heresy.
-So one should be very careful to avoid broad-brushing the entire movement and instead judge each teacher or church by comparing what they are teaching to Scripture.
+Kingdom theology, when correctly understood, is certainly compatible with true, biblical Christianity.
+The danger comes from those who distort the theological construct into an unbiblical doctrine.
+Proponents of kingdom theology can run the gamut from sound Bible teachers, to outright heretics.
+We should be careful to avoid broad-brushing the entire movement and instead judge each teacher or church by comparing what they are teaching to Scripture.